 Routine monitoring and evaluation (M&E) data on retention helps determine what the challenges are at the site level.
-This checklist can be found in Annex 4.
-Relevant data includes the number of people on ART and retention data for specific sub-populations.
+This checklist is Online Annex 2 (http://bit.ly/2sVehV5).
+Relevant data includes the number of people on ART and retention data for specific populations.
 It is also important to know if facilities have an appointment and tracing system.